Join us every other Monday from 6 PM to 6:30 CST for our live Dharma talk. Our next broadcast is on October 2nd.

 Mindfulness is being aware of the present moment, both with your surroundings and with your feelings non-judgmentally.
 Everyone is capable of being mindful with practice.

-When you embrace the positivity that comes with mindfulness you will experience a much more rewarding life that is filled with peace and love towards all.
+When you embrace the shift in perspective that comes with mindfulness you allow yourself to experience a more rewarding life filled with peace, compassion, empathy, and love towards all living beings.